 This realization leaves you with three primary options.
 You can either sell and replace your vehicle, put the vehicle in storage, or have a moving company ship your car to your final destination.

 In this blog, we list five factors you may want to consider as you decide if you think shipping could be the best way to account for your vehicle during your next relocation.

 Perhaps the first factor that comes to mind when you consider what to do with your car during your upcoming move is your budget.
 The exact cost of each vehicle option varies widely depending on your circumstances.

 However, you can generally expect shipping to include a one-time cost that may be included as part of your other moving costs, storage to require multiple payments over time, and resale to provide your budget with a short-term boost until you need to go car shopping.

 Weigh these costs against each other carefully.
 For example, if you know that you’ll be able to pick your car up and road trip it out to your new home within a couple of months, storage may be more cost-effective than shipping.
-However, if putting your car in storage means you will need to pay for a rental during that time, shipping may actually cost you less.
+However, if putting your car in storage means you will need to pay for a rental during that time, choosing to ship your car may actually cost you less.

 - Pickup and Delivery Policies